Plea-Justice/plea-justice.github.io/Researcher Console/Documentation/Importing-and-Fetching-Data.md

 ```

 ## Dynamic access to Static Data

-Data that needs to be called dynamically or might change during runtime but is/should be packed into the build can be accessed internally by directing Axios to the `static/` as explained in the **Axios** section.
+Data that needs to be called dynamically or might change during runtime but is/should be packed into the build can be accessed internally by directing Axios to `static/` as described on the [Axios](/console/docs/axios) page